harrywynnwill/scip-clojure/README.md

 I'm going to give http://www-sop.inria.fr/members/Manuel.Serrano/flyspell/flyspell.html a go.
 It seems to correct words on-the-fly.
 I'm probably not gonna re-read this, so its a good solution.

+install the package.

-add this to your .init.el
+add this to your .init.

 ```
 ;;Add flyspell on-the-fly spelling...